ryanbsherrill/Computer-Architecture-One/README.md

 Using the ASCII table, a stack, a program counter, and a tiny set of instructions: set, copy, and print, write a program that contains an array of instructions, a "CPU" that reads them starting at index 0, and another array containing the ASCII values, print "Hello world" using node.

-The following command line input:

-    node microbusarchitecture.js < inputfile

-Should produce

-    Hello World!

-Using the above specified architecture. `console.log('Hello World!')` is not sufficient.

     #inputfile
     00000001 # initialize